thomaszhengeqrs/GithubUserSearch/README.md

 * Clone or download this project form this page to your local machine.
 * In your local file, open terminal and run.
+* CAUTION: It would caused error in the latest version of Node.js 15.0.1.
+It's recommanded to use previous version which is more stable.

 ```
 npm install